kelvinRosa/Outlook-callendar-sprint-tracker/README.md

 Feel free to contribute and improve the app.

 Instructions:
+You can download the executable from the releases.

+Instructions if you want to modify and build:
 'pip install pyinstaller tkcalendar icalendar pytz requests python-dateutil'

 build:
 'pyinstaller --noconfirm --onefile --windowed app.py'